 2000s: Green, Flat-Pack, and Replica

 "With the rise of environmental consciousness, green became stylish," says Duggan.
-"Society no longer looked past unethical conducts, so designers looked to minimise the impact their footprint and became innovative in their approaches to design."
+"Society no longer looked past unethical conducts, so designers looked to minimize the impact their footprint and became innovative in their approaches to design."
 Working at home began to be a reality for most at this time, so late nights by the couch could become a little more bearable with multi-purpose furniture.

 "In a global marketplace where smart technology is so accessible, good design is now available to virtually everyone at any given time," says Duggan.
 "Consumers look towards something unique to differentiate themselves, and see a genuine meaning in their purchases.
 Consequently, there has been a rise in handmade and bespoke goods around the world, evidenced by the success of digital market places such as Etsy."
 And nothing screams "millennial chic" like a neon sign hung above your bed.